-Letter Grade Percent GPA Description A 93-100 4.00 Outstanding achievement.
-Student performance demonstrates full command of the course subject matter and evinces a high level of originality and/or creativity that far surpasses course expectations.
-A- 90-92 3.67 Excellent achievement.
-Student performance demonstrates thorough knowledge of the course subject matter and exceeds course expectations by completing all requirements in a superior manner.
-B+ 87-89 3.33 Very good work.
-Student performance demonstrates above-average comprehension of the course subject matter and exceeds course expectations on all tasks as defined in the course syllabus.
-There is notable insight and originality.

-В 83-86 Satisfactory work.
-Student performance meets designated course expectations 3.00 and demonstrates understanding of the course subject matter at an acceptable level.
-B- 80-82 2.67 Marginal work.
-Student performance demonstrates incomplete understanding of course subject matter.
+Letter Grade Percen t GPA Description A 93-100 Outstanding achievement.
+Student performance demonstrates full 4.00 command of the course subject matter and evinces a high level of originality and/or creativity that far surpasses course expectations.
+A- 90-92 Excellent achievement.
+Student performance demonstrates thorough 3.67 knowledge of the course subject matter and exceeds course expectations by completing all requirements in a superior manner. В+ 87-89 Very good work.
+Student performance demonstrates above-average 3.33 comprehension of the course subject matter and exceeds course expectations on all tasks as defined in the course syllabus.
+There is notable insight and originality. В 83-86 Satisfactory work.
+Student performance meets designated course 3.00 expectations and demonstrates understanding of the course subject matter at an acceptable level.
+B- 80-82 Marginal work.
+Student performance demonstrates incomplete 2.67 understanding of course subject matter.
 There is limited perception and originality.
 C+ 77-79 Unsatisfactory work.
-Student performance demonstrates incomplete and 2.33 inadequate understanding of course subject matter.
+Student performance demonstrates incomplete and inadequate understanding of course subject matter.
 There is severely limited or no perception or originality.
-Course will not count toward degree. С 73-76 Unsatisfactory work.
-Student performance demonstrates incomplete and 2.00 inadequate understanding of course subject matter.
+Course will not count toward degree.
+C 73-76 Unsatisfactory work.
+Student performance demonstrates incomplete and inadequate understanding of course subject matter.
 There is severely limited or no perception or originality.
-Course will not count toward degree. Ρ 73-100 0.00 Satisfactory work.
-Student performance demonstrated complete and adequate understanding of course subject matter.
+Course will not count toward degree. Ρ 73-100 Satisfactory work.
+Student performance demonstrated complete and 0.00 adequate understanding of course subject matter.
 Course will count toward degree.
 F 0-72 Unacceptable work/Failure.
 Student performance is unacceptably low level of knowledge and understanding of course subject matter.
 Course will not count toward degree.
 Student may continue in program only with permission of the Dean.
-I Incomplete is assigned when work is of passing quality but is incomplete for a 0.00 pre-approved reason.
+I Incomplete is assigned when work is of passing quality but is incomplete for a pre-approved reason.
 Once an incomplete grade is assigned, it remains on student's permanent record until a grade is awarded.
-W $0.00 \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \$
+W 0.00 Withdrew from the course with Dean's permission beyond the second week of the term.

 - All courses will be recorded and maintained in the student's permanent academic record; only courses that apply towards the degree will appear on the academic transcript.
-Non-credit or audited courses will not appear on the transcript. - 4 core courses taken for a letter grade (pass = B- or higher for a core course) - 2 elective courses taken pass/fail (pass = A, B, C for an elective)
+Non-credit or audited courses will not appear on the transcript. - 4 core courses taken for a letter grade (pass = B- or higher for a core course)

+• 2 elective courses taken pass/fail (pass = A, B, C for an elective)